signalfx/tracing-examples/README.md

 SignalFx Distributed Tracing intends to be instrumentation agnostic; supporting & ingesting variety of popular open instrumentation libraries including Zipkin, OpenTracing & OpenCensus.
-So long as the tracer configured to send spans to SignalFx wngest endpoint uses the Zipkin v1/2 JSON wire format or Jaeger Thrift format, we will accept spans irrespective of how they were instrumented - via one of the above mentioned open libraries or a homegrown one.
+So long as the tracer configured to send spans to SignalFx ingest endpoint uses the Zipkin v1/2 JSON wire format or Jaeger Thrift format, we will accept spans irrespective of how they were instrumented - via one of the above mentioned open libraries or a homegrown one.
 Our goal is to build on the shoulders of giant communities rather than re-invent the wheel with